glawless96/Coursework-2/README.md

   - `monsters/`: Contains enemy.
   - `collectables/`: Contains items.
   - `bg/`: Background images for each level.
-  - `sounds/`: Sound effects and background music for an immersive experience.

 ### **Game Logic Files**
 - `player.py`: Implements core game mechanics, such as movement, number collection, and collision detection.